[Gemini × Google Sites] I Made a Web Page for Hands-on Materials with Gemini Even Though I Don't Know HTML!

 </a>

-I inserted the URL of the hands-on tutorial web page after "a href=" in the "Experience basic features" code line.
+I inserted the URL of the hands-on web page after "a href="" in the "Experience basic functions" code line.

-With that, I completed a decent-looking material web page with buttons.
+With this, I completed a material web page with proper-looking buttons.

 Hands-on web page

-Finally, I selected the web page's publication scope in "Share."
+Finally, I selected the publication scope of the web page in "Share."

-For a smooth experience on the day, I asked participants to prepare the following in advance:
+To ensure smooth progress on the day, I asked participants to complete the following preparations in advance:

-• Create a document storage folder for "Sources"
+• Create a folder to store documents for "Sources"

 • Create a folder called "20250710Source" on the desktop